CodeByMathabo/CodeByMathabo/README.md

 ## I’m currently working on:

-* Building **[S3entinel](https://github.com/CodeByMathabo/S3entinel)**, a backend API that lets users securely upload files (images or PDFs), which triggers an asynchronous analysis process to extract metadata and store it in a NoSQL database, featuring fully automated infrastructure provisioning via AWS SAM (Infrastructure as Code).
+* Building **[Grit Ledger](https://github.com/CodeByMathabo/Mofani)**, a PHP API that simulates a banking backend.
+It allows users to transfer "money" between accounts.
+It focuses on ACID compliance (ensuring money never disappears during a crash) and uses AWS services to host it.

 ## My Tech Stack: